carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 - Learn about the structure of a Quarto file.
 - Understand the workflow of an Quarto file.
 keypoints:
-- RStudio has four panes to organize your code and environment.
+- RStudio has four panels to organize your code and environment.
 - Manage packages in RStudio using specific functions.
 - Quarto documents combine text and code.
 ---